 This member attribute provides a PWG media color value representing the color of the material.

-material-diameter (integer)

-This member attribute provides the diameter of the printed material in nanometers.
-This attribute is only applicable for Printers that extrude their material.

-material-feed-rate (integer)

-This member attribute provides the material feed rate in nanometers per second.
-This attribute is only applicable for Printers that extrude their material.

 material-key (keyword)

 This member attribute provides an unlocalized name of the material that can be localized using the strings file referenced by the "printer-strings-uri" Printer attribute.